 “Since the release of the McLaren Report, the IPC has acted swiftly and decisively under immense pressure.
 The stance taken is undoubtedly tough, but we hope it signals a new era of severe punishment against those who knowingly smear Paralympic sport by doping.”

 Anderson said she felt for members of the Russian Paralympic Team not involved in the doping scandal, but said the systematic and prolific doping within the Russian system made Russia’s current IPC membership untenable in the interest of clean sport.

 “The integrity of Paralympic sport that been threatened by this scandal, but the IPC’s strong stance has shown that the Paralympic movement won’t compromise when it comes to creating a clean, fair environment for athletes and teams,” she said.

 “The APC will continue to support the IPC’s strong fight against doping in Paralympic sport, and we remain committed to supporting and protecting our athletes as they aim to pursue their dreams to be the best.

 “Delivery of clean sport is non-negotiable for us.”

-Following the decision, the IPC is now working with the relevant International Federations to determine how the 267 slots Russian athletes had secured across 18 sports for Rio 2016 can potentially be redistributed to other NPCs.
-A final decision will not be taken on redistributing these slots until after the outcome of any potential appeal by the Russian Paralympic Committee is decided.
+Following the decision, the IPC is now working with the relevant international federations to determine how the 267 slots Russian athletes had secured across 18 sports for Rio 2016 can potentially be redistributed to other National Paralympic Committees.
+A final decision will not be taken on redistributing these slots until after the outcome of any potential appeal by the RPC is decided.

-In line with the IPC’s Suspension Policy, the Russian Paralympic Committee now has 21 days (28 August) to appeal the decision.
+In line with the IPC’s Suspension Policy, the RPC now has 21 days (28 August) to appeal the decision.

-Sir Philip Craven, IPC President, said: “This decision has placed a huge burden upon all our shoulders, but it’s a decision we’ve had to take in the best interests of the Paralympic Movement.
+“This decision has placed a huge burden upon all our shoulders, but it’s a decision we’ve had to take in the best interests of the Paralympic movement,” Craven said.

-To read the full statement from the International Paralympic Committee, click here.
+To read the full statement from the IPC, click here.